Crazy Eyes (Orange Is the New Black): Season 4

 In season 4, it is revealed that Suzanne's crime was the kidnapping and involuntary manslaughter of a boy named Dylan she grew friendly with while working as a store greeter.
-Coming across him playing in the park, she did not understand the implications of her actions when she invited him to her apartment for ice cream and video games.
-Dylan soon started to panic and called 911 while Suzanne was in another room preparing for what she saw as more fun.
-Suzanne was hurt by this; sensing her agitation, Dylan tried to get away from her, but stepped onto the fire escape and fell to his death.
+She came across him playing in the park and did not understand the implications of her actions when she invited him to her apartment for ice cream and video games.
+Dylan soon started to panic and called 911, and, while trying to get away from an increasingly agitated Suzanne, stepped onto the fire escape and fell to his death.
 It is mentioned that she took a plea deal.
 When the inmates take advantage of a temporary lack of security and enjoy the nearby lake and woods, Kukudio insists that she and Suzanne run away together.
 Suzanne refuses and their relationship becomes rocky.
 In "People Persons", CO Humphrey commands the two of them to fight.
 Suzanne rejects this but Maureen, who wants to fight, provokes her by launching into a stream of insults.
 Suzanne fully retaliates by throwing Maureen to the ground and beating her repeatedly, until the Dominicans pull her off.
 Suzanne feels guilty for hurting Maureen, and punishes herself.
 She demonstrates this especially when a peaceful protest in the jail cafeteria turns into a chaotic scene and Poussey Washington dies by suffocation.
 Whilst the inmates grieve over her death, Suzanne believes that Poussey is alive and tries numerous times to suffocate herself.
 Finally, she is sent to Medical and is placed in a bed next to Kukudio.